A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

 \begin{corollary} \emph{For all $A, B \subseteq \N$, the set $U$ of parameters $(u,v)$, with $u,v>0$, so that } \emph{is such that $ \lim\limits_{M\to \infty} \frac{|U \cap [0,M]^{2}|}{M^{2}}=1$.} \end{corollary}

-We prove these results in Section 2.
-These asymptotic results have the same structure as those in the hypothesis of the beautiful geometric Ramsey theory type results in \cite{Katznelson} and \cite{Bourgain} where sets with such asymptotic full density in the plane are shown to always contain certain geometric configurations.
+We prove these results in Section 2.\footnote{These conclusions above have the same structure as the hypothesis in the geometric Ramsey theory results in \cite{Katznelson} and \cite{Bourgain} where sets with such asymptotic full density in the plane are shown to always contain certain geometric configurations.}

 We now state the main result of this paper, which we will prove in Section 5.
 Here for convenience, the parametrization $(u,v)$ changes from that in the earlier theorems.

 The tube $t_{u,v}$ is explicitly described as